 If you gave your verbal consent to accept a settlement offer and a check is on the way, or you have it in your possession, DO NOT CASH IT!

-Before you cash that check, call the Law Firm of Anidjar & Levine at 800-747-3733.
+Before you cash that check, call the Law Offices of Anidjar & Levine at 1-800-747-3733.
 We are happy to evaluate your case and help you determine the best course of action.
+We can get started on your case as soon as possible.
+We work on contingency, so you don’t have to pay us any fees to start.
+This means we can begin as soon as we work on the details of our arrangement.
+We receive our payment only if we recover money for you.